The Maya

-Archaeologists found evidence of Maya farming by about 400BCEin the lowlands of what today is the southernmost part of Mexico, El Salvador, Belize, and eastern Honduras.
+Archaeologists found evidence of Maya farming by about 400bce in the lowlands of what today is the southernmost part of Mexico, El Salvador, Belize, and eastern Honduras.
 The Maya cultivated squash, beans, potatoes, tomatoes, and cocoa, but corn was their primary food source and the reason the Maya population grew.
-Modern science indicates that over 70% ancient Maya diet came from corn.
+Modern science indicates that over 70% of the ancient Maya diet came from corn.

 The Maya believed that the gods created humans from dough made of corn and blood.
 To repay the gods, the Maya offered animal and human sacrifices.
-Maya inscriptions describe gruesome rituals that included priests removing the hearts of victims to satisfy the gods.
-Maya priests also cut themselves and sacrificed their own blood to worship their gods.
+Maya inscriptions describe gruesome rituals that included priests removing victims’ hearts to satisfy the gods.
+Maya priests also cut themselves and sacrificed their blood to honor their gods.

 The most honored god in the Maya pantheon was Chaac, who provided rain to the Maya farmers.
-There are few rivers in the region, so the Maya were dependent upon Chaac’s kindness.
+There are few rivers in the region, so the Maya depended on Chaac’s kindness.
 Later Maya built huge cisterns to collect and store rainwater to provide citizens through months of drought.

-Maya astronomers studied the heavens and kept careful records for their religious observances because the Maya believed sacrifices to the gods had to be carefully timed.
+Maya astronomers studied the heavens and kept careful records of their religious observances because the Maya believed sacrifices to the gods had to be carefully timed.
 The Maya used two calendars.
-An everyday calendar with 13 months of 20 days each was probably related to the appearance of the planet Venus.
+An everyday calendar with 20 months of 13 days each was probably related to the appearance of the planet Venus.
 The Greeks and the Romans associated the planet Venus with the goddess of beauty, but the Maya seem to have associated Venus with war.
-The Maya also had a solar calendar that was similar to our own.
-Dates were so important that many Maya named their children after the name of the date of the birth.
+The Maya also had a solar calendar that was like our own.
+Dates were so important that many Maya named their children for the date of their birth.

 The Maya created their calendar using a sophisticated mathematical system.
-While our mathematics is based on the number ten – or ‘base ten’ – the Maya had a base twenty system.
+While our mathematics is based on the number ten – or ‘base ten’ — the Maya had a base twenty system.
 They represented one to four with dots.
-Five was a bar.
+Five was a horizontal bar.
 Six to nine was a bar with dots above.
-Ten was two vertical bars.
-They drew a shell to represent zero.
-The system could be repeated to twenty.
+Ten was represented by two horizontal bars.
+The Maya drew a shell to represent zero.

 Numbers bigger than twenty were depicted as stacks of multiples of twenty raised to various powers.
-The system was flexible and allowed Maya mathematicians to calculate sums that went up to the hundreds of millions.
+This flexible system allowed Maya mathematicians to calculate sums up to hundreds of millions.

 Resources